 The Grief of Being Known Too Late

-I think about this often at my weekly vegan dinners here in Singapore.
-The people at my table now — some in their thirties, some closer to my age — they know the real version.
-The one who gets tired by mid-afternoon.
-The one with arthritis in her hands who paints watercolors badly and is learning Italian at a pace that would make any tutor weep.
-The one who went through therapy in her fifties and quit drinking at thirty-seven and still sometimes wakes up furious at herself for all the years she wasted being palatable.
+I think about this often at dinners here in Singapore with the community I've slowly built.
+The people at my table now — entrepreneurs, writers, thinkers from a dozen different countries — they know the real version.
+The one who gets overwhelmed by his own ambition.
+The one who reads psychology studies at midnight trying to understand his own patterns.
+The one who went through therapy in his late thirties and still sometimes wakes up frustrated at himself for all the years he spent being palatable.

 These people didn't know the convenient version.
 And the relationships feel different because of it.
 They feel steady in a way that surprises me — because I spent decades believing that the only thing holding people close was my willingness to make their lives easier.